wendyverdonk93/docs/content/faq/general/generic-gateways.md

 read_more: "."
 ---

-## Generic gateways

-In our plugins, we have predefined gateways for specific payment methods.
-Whenever we add a new payment method to our platform, merchants need to update the plugin to use the new gateway.
+In our plugins, we use predefined gateways for specific payment methods.
+Whenever we support a new gateway, merchants need to update their plugin to use the new gateway.
 For that reason, some of our plugins use one or more generic gateways.
-These gateways have a flexible gateway code and can be used to connect almost every payment method we offer without needing to update the plugin.
+These gateways have a flexible gateway code that allows them to connect to almost every payment method we offer, without updating the plugin.

 ### Generic gift cards